12 Sep General Data Protection Regulation May 2018: A Preparation Checklist

 The ICO suggests it’s a good idea to name a Data Protection Officer within your organisation, someone who is prepared to take responsibility for compliance.
 This could prove tricky for very small businesses who process personal data, simply from a resource perspective.
 Luckily we can take over that role on your behalf, acting as your expert data protection partner.

+Find out what the penalties are for GDPR non-compliance here.
 In fact we can take GDPR compliance over for you, ticking all the right boxes to ensure you comply, saving you time, hassle and effort.
 Contact us for details, or to have a no-obligation discussion about how we can help your organisation stay within the new laws.